-Unlike latex gloves, nitrile and vinyl gloves do not come from natural rubber.
-These gloves come from synthetic materials, but the manufacturing process is not too different from latex glove production.
+Unlike latex gloves, nitrile and vinyl gloves are not made from natural rubber.
+These gloves come from synthetic materials, but the manufacturing process is essentially the same as latex glove production.

 Here is an overview of how manufacturers create these gloves: